Syria to select new parliament on Oct 5 - World News

 The People's Assembly of Syria was dissolved by the country's new Islamist authorities who seized power after ousting longtime ruler Bashar al-Assad in a lightning offensive last December.

-In late August, the government announced that the selection would be delayed in the Druze-majority province of Sweida, the site of deadly clashes in July, and in the regions of Raqa and Hasakeh, due to the security and political situation.
+In late August, the government announced that the selection would be delayed in the Druze-majority province of Sweida — the site of deadly clashes in July — and in the Kurdish-held regions of Raqa and Hasakeh, due to the security and political situation.

+The system for appointing the interim parliament has been a target of major criticism by the opposition and civil society groups, which have denounced the concentration of powers in the president's hands and insufficient representation of the country's ethnic and religious minorities.

 According to the constitutional declaration adopted in March, the transitional parliament will have a renewable mandate of 30 months.